PasiSalenius/CocoaCompose/README.md

 Basically the only special sauce in `PreferenceList` is that it looks for leading titles labels in its views, and constrains them all to same width.
 This results in the familiar clean look of a Mac app preferences window (before the horror of Settings in Ventura).

-It horizontally centers its contents if it's less wide than the containing view, as preference window contents are typically centered.
+Set it up with a `PreferenceList.Style` to either center contents horizontally (preference window contents are typically centered) or expand contents to full width.

 ```swift
 PreferenceList(views: [